 PHP Conditional Statements

 Like most programming languages, PHP also allows one to write code that performs different actions based on logical and comparative conditions during execution.
-It means we can create test conditions in the form of expressions that evaluates true or false.
+It means we can create test conditions in the form of expressions that evaluate true or false.

 - If Statement